firatbatar/My-Reddit-Data-DS/README.md

 Requested data is read by scraper script and after scrapping, it is saved as new .csv files.

 Then the data is processed in `data_process.ipynb` file.
 The process includes cleaning and structuring the data.
 For details on every step for each different group of data, see the mentioned file.

+### Data Processing

+The requested data and the scrapped data include many unused information and also some information that needs to be preprocessed.
+For all the details on the data processing, see `data_process.ipynb` file.
+But here is a summary of the process:

+-  **Subreddits:** This data also holds followed users, but I won't need them.
+- **Login History:** The date is in UTC, so I converted it to my local time and extracted the day name.
+Also IP addresses are not needed.
+- **Voted Posts and Comments:** The data includes some URLs about the objects, I have extracted the subreddit names from them, but I don't need the URLs themselves.
+Also, I have compared this data with subscribed subreddits and created a new column to indicate if the subreddit is subscribed or not.
+- **Created Posts and Comments:** This also includes some URLs, I have extracted the subreddit names from them and dropped the URLs.
+Again I've checked if the subreddit is subscribed or not.
+Also dropped the unnecessary columns.

 ### Data Visualizations